 The course of treatment varies depending on your medical condition, your current state of health, and how well you respond to acupuncture.
 In general acute conditions are treated in less sessions while chronic conditions take longer.
 Each person is unique, but I recommend that you give yourself the gift of several treatments in order to fully experience the benefits of acupuncture.
 After reaching their health goals, many people come in for tune-ups as part of their lifetime health maintenance program.

-Thrive offers several prepaid packages if you do not have OON benefits that will make your treatments more affordable.
-Note that these do not apply to the initial visit, which includes an extensive exam and acupuncture treatment.
+Prepaid Packages: Thrive offers several prepaid packages that can make your treatments more affordable if you do not have Out Of Network Insurance benefits.
+Note that these do not apply to the initial visit, which includes an detailed heath assessment, acupuncture treatment, and report of findings.

-Accepted methods of payment are cash, check, Visa, Mastercard, American Express and Discover.
-Treatments can also be paid for with your Flexible Spending Account (FSA) or Health Savings Account (HSA) cards or checks.
+Accepted methods of payment are cash, check, Visa, Mastercard, American Express and Discover, Flexible Spending Account (FSA), or Health Savings Account (HSA) cards or checks.